How to easily bottle home brew beer (and condition it)

 What kind of bottles should I use for bottling?

+You can use plastic or glass.
 I use glass so I can recycle and feel good about saving the planet.
+If you hate the planet, you can use plastic.

 That said, the beauty of using plastic bottles is that if they over carbonate due to non complete fermentation or excessive priming sugar they will only split and not explode.
+If you've ever seen a beer bottle explode spontaneously, you'll know what a damn mess it makes with glass everywhere!

 You should also bear in mind that not all glass bottles are intended to be used for home brewing so may not be strong enough for both the fermentation process and the capping process so choose wisely - maybe even practice on the odd bottle to make sure it won't crack when you do the capping.